ribarrag/Data_visualizations/Final_PartI.md

 ## Method and medium
+I will use mainly Flourish  toc reate the visualizations, and I will use Shorthand to create the story and present it.

+# Data sources'
+- The Common Sense Census: Media Use by Tweens and Teens.
+Available here [https://www.commonsensemedia.org/research/the-common-sense-census-media-use-by-tweens-and-teens-2021]

 Although we are still missing data and research about the impact of social media on children (mental health, relationships with others. ...)

-# Data sources